daytonaio/content/guides/20250126_sapat_guide.md

 - **Scalability**: Whisper can handle both small-scale and large-scale transcription tasks, making it ideal for individual projects or enterprise-level applications.

 Sapat leverages the power of OpenAI's Whisper model to provide accurate and reliable transcriptions.
 Sapat's multi-API architecture allows users to select Whisper through various providers, including OpenAI, Azure OpenAI, and Groq Cloud.
 This flexibility gives users access to this cutting-edge transcription technology through their preferred platform.
-By supporting multiple APIs, Sapat provides redundancy and choice, allowing users to optimize for cost, performance, or availability.
+By supporting multiple APIs, Sapat provides choice, allowing users to optimize for cost, performance, or availability.

 ## Setup Sapat in Daytona Workspace for Transcription